Raihan9797/react-complete-guide/section-4-react-states/README.md

 ## 50. A closer look at the "useState" Hook.
 1. useState is for a specific component instance!
 This state is different for each components.
 Ie we have 4 ExpenseItems and they all have their own States!
 So when we change one, it wont change the others!
 PER COMPONENT INSTANCE BASIS!

+## 51: State can be updated in many ways

+## 52. Adding form inputs
+1. Creating a NewExpense component which has ExpenseForm component
+2. Makes use of html components `<form>` and `<input>`
+    - recall the type, min, max, step
+    - also submit button